 The Management Company ensures that the assessment of the performance is related to the pluri-annual performances related to the Company and the actual payment of performance-based components of remuneration is spread over the same period.

-The details of the up-to-date remuneration policy of the Management Company, including but not limited to, a description of how remuneration and benefits are calculated and the identity of the persons responsible for awarding the remuneration and benefits, are available on www.cpr-am.com and a paper copy is available to investors free of charge upon request to the registered office of the Management Company.
+The of details the up-to-date remuneration of the policy Management Company, including but not limited to, a of how description remuneration and benefits are calculated and the identity of the persons responsible for awarding the remuneration and benefits, are available on www.cpram.com and a paper copy is available to investors free of charge upon request to the registered office of the Management Company.